Fungible123/Email-Template/README.md

 #### Github
  - Used github pages to publish the website

-### Struggles:
+### Difficulties:

 #### MJML
  - Not much tight control over the layout
  - Some components have parameters that don’t work as expected
  - You tend to not get super specific with the design
  - Language is pretty straightforward to use
- - Will need to create another email template this time using Foundation Emails
+ - Alternative technology I could use is Foundation for Emails.
+Might create a sample website using this technology in future projects.

 ### Resources/Credits: